NSO-developer/nso-gitbook/development/concepts/using-cdb.md

 ```
 {% endcode %}

-We will walk throw this code also and point out the aspects that differ from the earlier more simple scenario.
+We will walk through this code also and point out the aspects that differ from the earlier more simple scenario.
 First, we want to create the `Cdb` instance and get the CdbSession.
 However, in this scenario, the old namespace is removed and the Java API cannot retrieve it from NSO.
 To be able to use CDB to read and interpret the old YANG Model, the old generated and removed Java namespace classes have to be temporarily reinstalled.
 This is solved by adding a jar (Java archive) containing these removed namespaces to the `private-jar` directory of the tunnel package.
 The removed namespace can then be instantiated and passed to Cdb via an overridden version of the `Cdb.setUseForCdbUpgrade()` method:

 ```
         ArrayList<ConfNamespace> nsList = new ArrayList<ConfNamespace>();